International Commission on Missing Persons: History

 ICMP was established at the behest of United States President Bill Clinton in 1996 at the G7 summit in Lyon, France, to confront the issue of persons missing as a result of the different conflicts relevant to Bosnia and Herzegovina, the Republic of Croatia, and the then Federal Republic of Yugoslavia from 1991 to 1995.
-ICMP was first chaired by former U.S. Secretary of State Cyrus Vance, who was succeeded as Chairman by U.S. Senator Bob Dole.
-ICMP's current Chairman is Thomas Miller.
+ICMP was first chaired by former U.S. Secretary of State Cyrus Vance, who was succeeded as chairman by U.S. Senator Bob Dole.
+ICMP's current chairman is Thomas Miller.
 Although based in Sarajevo, Bosnia and Herzegovina (BiH), ICMP is currently engaged in a wide-ranging area of operations that include the former conflict zones in the Western Balkans and the Middle East, as well as areas affected by natural disasters, such as tsunami affected regions of South Asia and the U.S. state of Louisiana following Hurricane Katrina.
 In 2001, at the request of New York City authorities, ICMP also sent two of its leading forensic scientists to the U.S. following the September 11, 2001, attacks on the World Trade Center.

 In the Western Balkans, ICMP is closely associated with three forensic facilities, two of which focus on human remains related to the fall of Srebrenica.
 These are the Podrinje Identification Project (PIP) and the Lukavac Reassociation Centre (LKRC).
 The Krajina Identification Project (KIP) is the primary facility for remains related to the area of Sanski Most and Prijedor.
-ICMP has offices in Sarajevo and Tuzla (Western Balkans Program), Tirana (Albania Program), Baghdad and Arbil (Iraq Program), Beirut (Syria-MENA Program), Bogota (Colombia Program), and Nuevo Leon (Mexico Program), as well as Headquarters in The Hague, the Netherlands.
+ICMP has offices in Sarajevo and Tuzla (Western Balkans Program), Tirana (Albania Program), Baghdad and Arbil (Iraq Program), Beirut (Syria-MENA Program), Bogota (Colombia Program), and Nuevo León (Mexico Program), as well as Headquarters in The Hague, the Netherlands.

 By the end of 2018, ICMP's efforts had resulted in DNA-assisted identifications of 20,473 individuals.

 In June 2008, the Philippines was struck by Typhoon Frank which caused over 1,000 deaths.
 In an effort to assist the Philippines in identifying persons who perished as a consequence of this tragedy, Interpol invited ICMP to work together with them to provide assistance, thus invoking for the first time an agreement signed between ICMP and Interpol in November 2007 to respond jointly to disaster situations.